 In terms of the numbers, Zomato has recorded a 225% rise in revenue within 6 months.
 Based on the company’s biannual report, it was registered $205 million in revenue which is quite great compared to $63 million in the first half of last year.

-The report also includes the presence of 40% decline in Zomato’s EBITDA loss calculating from March to September 2019.
+The report also includes the presence of a 40% decline in Zomato’s EBITDA loss calculating from March to September 2019.
 They have also pointed out the burn rate measuring that they are losing money by 60%.

 From the past few months, the company has been through some campaigns, including discontinuing infinity dining service, logout campaigns, and altering rules while extending the benefits of Zomato Gold along with multiple rounds of layoffs and protests from delivery partners.